visgl/deck.gl/docs/api-reference/json/conversion-reference.md

 }
 ```

-Whenever the `JSONConverter` component finds a "type" field, it looks into a "class catalog".
-This can be a layer, a view, or other objects.
+Whenever the `JSONConverter` component finds the `@@type` field, it looks into a "class catalog."
+This can be a layer, a view, or other objects, provided it has been registered.

 ### Enumerations